 North America 2050

 Summary: A diverse array of states and provinces launched North America 2050: A Partnership for Progress (NA2050) in March 2012.
-NA2050 participants are committed to policies that move their jurisdictions toward a low carbon economy while creating jobs, enhancing energy security, protecting public health and the environment, and demonstrating climate leadership.
-NA2050 is a multi-state, multi-regional collaborative working toward mitigating the impacts of climate change and advancing clean energy, carbon capture and sequestration, and industrial energy efficiency benchmarking.
-C2ES serves as one of five nonprofit advisory groups for the NA2050 partnership.
+NA2050 participants committed to policies that move their jurisdictions toward a low carbon economy while creating jobs, enhancing energy security, protecting public health and the environment, and demonstrating climate leadership.
+NA2050 was a multi-state, multi-regional collaborative working toward mitigating the impacts of climate change and advancing clean energy, carbon capture and sequestration, and industrial energy efficiency benchmarking.
+C2ES served as one of five nonprofit advisory groups for the NA2050 partnership.
+As of 2014, NA2050 is no longer active.

 Back to Contents